aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/knowledge-base/migration-from-earlier-versions-of-aspose-tasks/_index.md

 ---
-title: Migration from Earlier Versions of Aspose.Tasks
+title: Migration from Earlier Versions of Aspose.Tasks for .NET
+description: "Learn how to migrate from earlier versions of Aspose.Tasks for .NET to the latest ones."
 type: docs
 weight: 20
 url: /net/migration-from-earlier-versions-of-aspose-tasks/